dougalrm/aider-patterns-wow/data/docs/clear_business_outcomes.md

 A business outcome is a concise, defined, observable result or change in business performance, supported by a specific measure.
 It is agnostic to solution, organizational structure, or other constraints, and articulates strategy in a measurable and achievable manner.

-Feedback suggests that Schroders' focus has been on output rather than outcomes.
+Feedback suggests that people tend to focus more on output rather than outcomes.
 In doing so, we risk solutioning before fully understanding the problem space.
 By shifting our focus to outcomes, we create space for the co-creation of more valuable products and solutions.

 ## On This Page